AgustinPardo/BacSixTnS/README.md

 # Bacterial(Bac)16S(SixTNS)
 Pipeline develop in R to work with bacterial 16S ribosomal RNA gene amplicons from Next-generation Sequencing.
 The pipeline starts from Illumina-sequenced paired-end fastq files that have been split (or “demultiplexed”) by sample and from which the barcodes/adapters have already been removed.
-The end product is an amplicon sequence variant (ASV) table, a higher-resolution analogue of the traditional OTU table, .rds format (RData format).
+The end product is an amplicon sequence variant (ASV) table, a higher-resolution analogue of the traditional OTU table, in ".rds" format (RData format).

 ## Data requirements